d-morrison/IntroStatActivities/_book/12-regression.md

   subset(Year < 2002) # Select only years before 2002
 ```

 #### Vocabulary review.
-Complete Q1 - 4 before class. {-}
+Complete Q1--Q4 before class. {-}

 1. Explain why regression methods are appropriate to use to address the researchers' question.
 Make sure you clearly define the variables of interest in your explanation and their roles.

 \newpage

-2. Use the provided `RScript` file to create a scatterplot to examine the relationship between the difference in number of runs scored minus number of runs allowed and the number of wins by filling in the variable names (`RD` and `W`) for xx and yy in line 17.
-Highlight and run lines 1 - 22.
+2. Use the provided `R` script file to create a scatterplot to examine the relationship between the difference in number of runs scored minus number of runs allowed and the number of wins by filling in the variable names (`RD` and `W`) for xx and yy in line 17.
+Highlight and run lines 1--22.

     ```r